 Ethical scenarios are common in medical interviews and are often a cause of concern for many candidates.
 Importantly, there is no right or wrong answer to many of the scenarios.
-The panel primarily wants to assess your approach to these problems and the reasoning behind your decisions.
+The panel primarily wants to assess your approach to these problems and hear the reasoning behind your decisions.
 Be wary of changing your stance halfway through an answer if you are confronted by an examiner.
 However, if the scenario changes, don’t be afraid to change your answer if you can justify it.
-There’s not much in this guide that you absolutely must know but one of them is the four main ethical principles.
+Below the four main ethical principles are briefly covered which may help to guide your thinking in an ethical scenario type station.

-The questions will usually involve you being asked to talk through an ethical scenario or decision and you should refer to these four principles throughout.
-There is often no one right answer but you need to show you can balance these principles against each other.
-For example, if we consider a case of a 20 year old patient who has a cancer that can probably be cured by giving them a drug at a cost of £500,000 a year until the disease is gone.
+“Consider a case of a 20 year old patient who has a cancer that can probably be cured by giving them a drug at a cost of £500,000 a year until the disease is gone.“

-Each medical school in Scotland does their interview in a slightly different way, but there are two main types of interview that it’s important to know about.
+Each medical school carries out interviews in a slightly different way but there are two main types of interview that are important to know about.